drakedevel/yoauth-nginx/README.md

 About this Project
 ==================
 This is a module that implements [Yoauth](http://yoauth.herokuapp.com/) for use with [ngx_lua](http://wiki.nginx.org/HttpLuaModule).
-It allows you to use [Yo](http://justyo.co) to authenticate your users anywhere you would use HTTP basic auth, with even less effort.
+It allows you to use [Yo](http://justyo.co) to authenticate your users anywhere you would use HTTP basic auth, but with even less effort.

 Installation
 ============